f18m/large-pcap-analyzer/README.md

 	 --set-duration <HH:MM:SS>
 	                          alters packet timestamps so that the time difference between first and last packet matches the given amount of time.
 All packets in the middle will be equally spaced in time.
+	 --set-timestamps-from <infile.txt>
+	                          alters all packet timestamps using the list of Unix timestamps contained in the given text file;
+	                          the file format is: one line per packet, a single Unix timestamp in seconds (floating point supported) per line; the number of lines must match exactly the number of packets of the filtered input PCAP.
 	Inputs:
-	 somefile.pcap            the large PCAP to analyze (you can provide more than 1 file)
+	 somefile.pcap            the large PCAP trace to analyze (you can provide more than 1 file)

 	Note that the -Y and -G options accept filters expressed in tcpdump/pcap_filters syntax.
 	See http://www.manpagez.com/man/7/pcap-filter/ for more info.